yuchen19971209/CrackStation/README.md

 # CrackStation, a Decrypter implementation
-A library that can decrypt passwords with a length less than four.
+A library that can decrypt passwords with a length less than four characters.

 ## Overview
 CrackStation is a highly performant library written in Swift that cracks passwords hashed using one way function (can’t be decrypted/reversed) using brute force method.
 CrackStation can decrypt unsalted SHA1 and SHA256 `[a-z0-9A-Z?!]` hash strings, i.e. passwords less than four digits in length, and return the password.